klaudiosinani/singlie/readme.md

 ## Description

-Progressive and functional implementation of the circular and linear singly linked list data structures in modern ES6.
+Progressive implementation of the circular and linear singly linked list data structures in modern ES6.

 Come over to [Gitter](https://gitter.im/klauscfhq/singlie) or [Twitter](https://twitter.com/klauscfhq) to share your thoughts on the project.